qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### Sodium Compatibility

-In MC 1.18, ImmPtl 1.0.4 is roughly compatible with Sodium 0.4.0-alpha5.
+In MC 1.18, the latest version of ImmPtl is roughly compatible with Sodium 0.4.0-alpha5.

+NOTE: The sodium from GitHub actions does not work.

-In MC 1.17.1, ImmPtl 0.35 is roughly compatible with Sodium 0.3.3.
+In MC 1.17.1, the latest version of ImmPtl is roughly compatible with Sodium 0.3.3.

 In 1.16.5 you can use [this](https://github.com/qouteall/sodium-fabric/releases).